tung/ruggrogue/book/entity-component-system.md

 > Shipyard is an Entity Component System focused on usability and speed.

 Here, an *entity* is a lightweight ID whose role is to associate groups of *components* that hold the data describing the entity.
-The main benefit of this is that it avoids the "talking sword" problem that you'd run into with an object-oriented approach: if you NPCs that you can talk to, and a sword you can pick up and swing, how do you represent a talking sword?
+The main benefit of this is that it avoids the "talking sword" problem that you'd run into with an object-oriented approach: if you have NPCs that you can talk to, and a sword you can pick up and swing, how do you represent a talking sword?
-In the OO-style of modelling game data, problems like this end up poking holes in the encapsulation the classes are supposed to have, and functionality drifts up the inheritance tree into a gigantic all-encompassing mega-class.
+In the object-oriented style of modelling game data, problems like this end up poking holes in the encapsulation the classes are supposed to have, and functionality drifts up the inheritance tree into a gigantic all-encompassing mega-class.
 Game data modelled with entities and components instead avoids both of those issues; see Catherine West's RustConf 2018 closing keynote ([video](https://www.youtube.com/watch?v=aKLntZcp27M) and [notes](https://kyren.github.io/2018/09/14/rustconf-talk.html)) for more information.

 In a game built fully in the ECS-style, *systems* are just functions that manipulate groups of entities according to what components they have.